zephyrtronium/crazy/README.md

 Crazy rejects certain basic assumptions taken by math/rand, including:

 - Randomness does not necessarily produce numbers.
-Rather than returning an int64, crazy's Source is identical to io.Reader.
+Rather than returning (u)int64s, crazy's Source is identical to io.Reader.
+(Crazy's sources also implement rand.Source64, though.)
 - Not all randomness sources can be seeded.
 In particular, crypto/rand is a Source but not a Seeder.
 - Sometimes people want to save and restore exact PRNG states.
 A Saver has